seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         MAX-ACCESS read-write
         STATUS      current
         DESCRIPTION
             "A description of the component.
-Agents may reject the changing this object certain rows.
+Agents may reject changing this object for certain rows.
 In this event, the agent should return an inconsistentValue error."
         ::= { cDeviceComponentVersEntry 4 }